TriLogic/KudzuTCL/README.md

 - SetValue
 - UnsetValue

-What's this 'Import' tag do?
-The template engines is very easy to extend and it even supports a libary mechanism to allows extension to be written in specially  written library files.
-The 'Import' tag allows you to import these libaries on an 'as needed' cases - dynamically.
+What's that 'Import' tag do?
+The template engine is very easy to extend and it supports a libary mechanism to allow extensions to be written in specially coded library files.
+The 'Import' tag allows you to import these libaries on an 'as needed' basis - dynamically.
 If your Tcl code properly sets up a libary manager and assigns it to the template engine you can import libaries and use the custom tags they contain all from the template.  th following code reates a template libary, set the pathing and applies it to a template engine:
 ```
 set curPath [pwd]
 puts "current path is: $curPath"